Expenses Covered by Workers’ Compensation

 Income loss and disability

 After a work-related illness or injury, you may need extensive time to heal and recover, which means you may be out of work for a while.
-For sick and injured workers in Massachusetts, who are totally or partially unable to perform any gainful employment due to the injury, there are three types of wage loss payments:
+For injured workers in Massachusetts, who are totally or partially unable to perform any gainful employment due to the injury, there are three types of wage loss payments:

-- Temporary Total Disability: replaces income when you cannot work for a period of time
+- Temporary Total Disability: replaces a percentage of lost income when you cannot work for a period of time

-Additionally, if you are never able to perform your previous job duties again, you can ask your employer to pay for vocational rehabilitation services such as job search assistance, resume writing and possibly retraining.
+Additionally, if you are never able to perform your previous job duties again, you can ask the Department of Industrial Accidents for vocational rehabilitation services such as job search assistance, resume writing and possibly retraining.
 If approved, these services would be paid for by the insurer or the DIA.